MB Borough Hall — History & Photos

 On the Move

 The town library got its start in Borough Hall in March 1925, when the council gave permission to the Monmouth County Library to open a second floor balcony room.
 Shortly thereafter the Monmouth Beach Public Library Association was born.
 In 1937, a sign was posted outside of Borough Hall formally announcing a library.
 Beginning in 1950, Christian Gaarder served as the borough’s librarian for a decade without pay.
-After many complaints about cramped space in the upstairs library room, (the MB Library was popular right off), the town paid $4,000 for property on Willow Avenue in November 1960.
+After many complaints about cramped space in the upstairs library room, (the library was popular right off), the town paid $4,000 for property on Willow Avenue in November 1960.
 It took a while but a new facility was opened on that spot in 1968.

 Growth and Change

 Proving to be too cramped for a quickly expanding shore community (town population nearly tripled from 1950 to 1970), a large renovation project on Borough Hall was undertaken in May 1977.
-The bulk of the work was done in the rear of the building included the addition of a court/meeting room and a police station (the police force was housed in the old Seahorse Card & Gift Shop on Beach Road during the construction).
+The bulk of the work was done in the rear of the building included the addition of a court/meeting room and a police station (the police force was housed in the old Seahorse Card & Gift Shop on Beach Road during construction).
 The southeast front porch was also enclosed for additional office space.

 In the spring of 1990, under the direction of newly returned Commissioner SIdney Johnson, the borough approved a $50,000 bond ordinance to make improvements to the Borough Hall, including new siding, inside upgrades and outside sidewalks.
 In October 1990, a new police headquarters was opened on Willow Avenue and the force moved out of Borough Hall permanently.